tmatin100/javamavenapp/README.md

 123456 tha's how many time's I have tried this before I got it right.
 Thank You! by Tamzidul Matin.

 Jenkin's server was configured for email notifcitaions.
 After this commit emails should go to tmatin100@gmail.com.
 Thank You!

-T.M.
+by Tamzidul Matin